 Very stringent measures are required to prevent possible exposure to beryllium.
 They are:

-Respiratory protective devices and protective clothing can help reduce exposure.
+Personal protective equipment includes respiratory protective devices and protective clothing.
 If workers must use respirators for breathing protection, the employer should have a written respirator program that describes the proper procedures for respirator selection, care, and use.

-Guidance for developing a program can be found in the current CSA Standard Z94-.4-93 (R 1997) "Selection, Care, and Use of Respirators."
+Guidance for developing a program can be found in the current CSA Standard Z94.4 "Selection, use, and care of respirators".
 Workplaces must follow all legal requirements for respirator use and approval.
 These may vary between jurisdictions in Canada.
-OSHA and NIOSH recommend using air-purifying respirators equipped with High Efficiency Particulate Air (HEPA) filter cartridges (or a self-contained breathing apparatus, depending on the airborne dust concentration).
-Newer models of HEPA filter cartridges or masks will be marked N100, R100, or P100.
+NIOSH recommends using a self-contained breathing apparatus or a supplied air respirator, and to use a full facepiece.